-In this bog, we’ll explore why if you’re not taking advantage of performance marketing within your customer acquisition strategy, you should be.
-There are three main factors that contribute to the attractive nature of performance marketing and why it works: cost, risk, and transparency.
+Let's explore why if you’re not taking advantage of performance marketing within your customer acquisition strategy, you should be.

 Simply, this means, as a merchant, you do not pay unless there is a specific action.
-This can be very favorable as a brand.
+This can be very favorable because performance marketing is:

 - It’s trackable and measurable.
 In this example we will use a completed sale as our metric — which is typically the end goal of any merchant ;).
 In performance marketing, you only pay when that sale is successful.
 Instead of putting money upfront and not knowing if those coveted ad dollars resulted in a sale, you can efficiently link that sale to the performance marketing platform.